• Home

 Example of a simple wedding ceremony structure….

 These days it’s very rare for couples not to have an unplugged ceremony.
-If you’re not sure what this means, it’s when all electronic devices need to be turned off and put away for a whole 20-25 mins while we share your love story.
+If you’re not sure what this means, it’s when all electronic devices need to be turned off and put away for 20-25 mins while we share your love story.

 A social media block is when I ask your guests to please refrain from posting any pics of you two on their socials before you get the chance to post one yourself.
 Becoming official on insta is a big deal to some and using a beautiful professional pic to do this is very exciting!
 Friends and family will take pics during the day and night but know not to post any of the couple until they have first.
 It’s common practice now and people respect this

-- The entrance song/s (1st Song) when the song starts, the wedding party start the walk down the aisle towards us.
+- The entrance song/s (1st Song) when the song starts, the wedding party start the walk down the aisle towards us

-If you’re happy for everyone to clap and cheer as you walk in then I am 100% here for it!
+If you’re happy for everyone to clap and cheer as you walk in; then I am 100% here for it!
 This moment makes me feel so proud and excited for you

 Figtree Photography